Legal Services To Achieve The Best Possible Results

 In the event your license has been revoked, you must take and pass a driver's road test prior to receiving a Probationary License.
 Likewise, if you have never been licensed in Pennsylvania, but have already served at least 5 years of another State's License Suspension, you may be eligible for a Pennsylvania probationary license.

-If part of suspension is a result of a DUI or DUI-related offense or you’ve been accepted in the ARD program for DUI in the past, PennDot requires that you wait for 7 years to pass prior to being eligible for a probationary license.
+If part of suspension is a result of a DUI or DUI-related offense or you’ve been accepted into the ARD program for DUI in the past, PennDOT requires that you wait for 7 years to pass prior to being eligible for a probationary license.
 And if you have ever been convicted of homicide by vehicle - whether DUI related or not - you cannot apply or obtain a probationary license.

 Why Do I Need an Attorney?

 At The Law Offices of Greg Prosmushkin, P.C., our experienced Bucks County attorneys have helped drivers obtain probationary licenses, from Quakertown to Richboro and everywhere in between.
 The requirements for a bread and butter license are so strict that many aren’t sure if they qualify or not.
 You can rest assured in knowing that we have successfully handled and routinely seen situations just like yours, and can help you through the process.
 If you are attempting to obtain a Probationary License in Bucks County, hiring an intelligent and experienced defense attorney is a good first step in protecting your rights and your license.